Why ED Medications Sometimes Fall Short

 - Have tried Viagra or Cialis at the maximum recommended dose without adequate results

-- Experience other symptoms of low testosterone: fatigue, reduced muscle mass, low libido, mood changes, or increased body fat
+- Have other symptoms of low testosterone: fatigue, reduced muscle mass, low libido, mood changes, or increased body fat

 A simple blood test measuring total testosterone and free testosterone can identify whether low T is contributing to your ED.
-Testing should be done in the morning (before 10 AM), when testosterone levels peak.
+Test in the morning, before 10 AM, when testosterone peaks.

 Important Considerations

 - TRT is not for everyone.
-Testosterone therapy can affect fertility by suppressing sperm production.
-Men planning to conceive should discuss alternatives like clomiphene citrate with their provider.
+Testosterone therapy can suppress sperm production.
+Men planning to conceive should ask their provider about alternatives like clomiphene citrate.

 - Monitoring is required.
-TRT requires regular blood work to monitor testosterone levels, hematocrit (red blood cell concentration), PSA (prostate-specific antigen), and liver function.
+TRT means regular blood work to track testosterone, hematocrit (red blood cell concentration), PSA (prostate-specific antigen), and liver function.

 - Lifestyle factors matter.
-Sleep, exercise, stress management, and maintaining a healthy weight all influence testosterone levels and may improve ED independently.
+Sleep, exercise, stress management, and a healthy weight all influence testosterone and may improve ED on their own.

 Next Steps

-If you’ve tried ED medication without success, checking your testosterone is a logical next step.
-TeleTest offers convenient online testosterone testing — complete a 5-minute intake, get your requisition, and visit a lab near you.
-Results are typically available within days.
+If you've tried ED medication without success, checking your testosterone is a logical next step.
+TeleTest offers convenient online testosterone testing.
+Complete a 5-minute intake, get your requisition, and visit a lab near you.
+Results are usually back within days.

 Disclaimer: This blog post is intended for educational purposes only and should not be taken as medical advice.
 Always consult your healthcare provider for personal health concerns.